pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 ### 3.3.
 Hot Database

-The *hot database* stores all the data **excluding secret keys** of the managed accounts for online operations such as scanning UTXOs, tracking spent coins, generating unsigned raw transactions, etc. It contains three tables `viewer_account`, `coin` and `tx`:
+The *hot database* stores all the data but **excluding secret seed** of the managed accounts for online operations such as scanning UTXOs, tracking spent coins, generating unsigned raw transactions, etc.
+It contains three tables `viewer_account`, `coin` and `tx`:

 ```bash
 sqlite3 ~/.abel4j/demo-testnet-hot-wallet.db